Radical 140: Variant forms

 This radical character is written differently in different languages.
 Traditionally, breaking the horizontal stroke in 艹 is optional in both printing and written forms.
 The Kangxi Dictionary adopted the four-stroke form ⺿.

 In today's Simplified Chinese, only the three-stroke form 艹 is used; The four-stroke form ⺿ is treated as an obsolete typeface form after the adoption of xin zixing.
 In modern Traditional Chinese as used in Taiwan, Hong Kong, and Macau, the four-stroke form ⺿ is standard, while the three-stroke form is still overwhelmingly preferred in publications.

 In Japanese, only the three-stroke form is used for jōyō kanji (commonly used Chinese characters); the three-stroke form is recommended for hyōgai kanji, while the four-stroke form is listed as an acceptable "design difference" in Hyōgai Kanji Jitaihyō (表外漢字字体表) and JIS X 0208.

 In addition, 䒑 is derived from the cursive form of 艹.

+Sinogram

+The radical is also used as an independent Chinese character.
+It is one of the kyōiku kanji or kanji taught in elementary school in Japan.
+It is a first grade kanji.